aaronbloomfield/pdr/tutorials/05-make/index.md

 The backslash at the end of the first line tells make that the prerequisite line continues on the next line.
 This entire statement will cause a recompilation of toppings.o if any of the listed files are modified.
 Notice that a number of .h files (such as pizzadough.h) are not included, as toppings.o does not depend on them.

-You may notice that each .o target does not have any rules defined!
+You may notice that each .o target does not have a recipe attached to it!
 This is because make contains some [implicit rules](https://www.gnu.org/software/make/manual/make.html#Catalogue-of-Rules) and knows to convert *.cpp files to *.o files using `$(CXX) $(CXXFLAGS) -c filename.cpp`.

 ### Automatically generating prerequisites ###